 Chicken Pot Pie

-Chicken pot pie is one of those all time comfort foods, right?
-I never liked it much because I always thought of it with canned peas and carrots, bleh!
+Chicken pot pie is one of those all-time comfort foods, right?
+I never liked it much because I always thought of it with canned peas and carrots, blah!
 I can’t stand that stuff.
 This chicken pot pie recipe contains NO canned anything and is the BOMB.
 It’s easy to make and oh my goodness is it delicious.
 The family raved about this dish.
 It’s elegant enough to serve dinner guests yet also casual enough for a weeknight meal with the family.

 Pour pie filling into the desired pan or pans.
 Cut slits in the pastry.
 Lay puff pastry over pan and crimp/press pastry down around the edge to seal.
 Brush pastry with egg wash and bake.
 Be sure you place the baking dish/dishes on a baking sheet.